sadighian/crypto-rl/README.md

  - **FULL** branch is intended to be the foundation for a fully automated trading system (i.e., implementation of design patterns that are ideal for a trading system that requires parallel processing) and  persists streaming tick data into an **Arctic Tick Store**

+ **Note:** the branches below (i.e., lightweight, order book snapshot, mongo integration) are no longer actively maintained as of October 2018, and are here for reference.
  - **LIGHT WEIGHT** branch is intended to record streaming data more efficiently than the __full__ branch (i.e., all websocket connections are made from a single process __and__ the limit order book is not maintained) and persists streaming tick data into an **Arctic tick store**